rafadc/mySQL-replication-tutorial/README.md

   MASTER_LOG_POS=<binlog position>;
 ```

-The binlog file and the binlog position are the ones obtained by reading xtrabackup_binlog_info so, for the exmaple before the values should be:
+The binlog file and the binlog position are the ones obtained by reading xtrabackup_binlog_info so, for the example before the values should be:

 ```
 CHANGE MASTER TO